vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

     workload 10 rps throughout the day.

-1. You forecast in the next release you will have situational daily peaks where the `pal-tracker` application may peak between between 40 and 50 rps.
+1. You forecast in the next release you will have situational daily peaks where the `pal-tracker` application may peak between 40 and 50 rps.
     How many instances will you need to run at peak periods, without factoring in availability?